 This National Trust maintained natural feature runs from the Aira Force waterfall to the entrance to the Lake.

-For all the waterfalls in the Lakes we wrote about it's here.
+See here for all the waterfalls in the Lakes https://www.hottubhideaways.com/lake-district-waterfalls/

 This viewpoint of Derwentwater near Ashness Bridge is highlighted in guidebooks as it is so unexpected.